 What you really want to be doing, a little bit more research in terms of what other properties are selling for.
 Not just sale prices and on the market prices, but what their motivations are for those sales.

-If you were to look at some comparables and you’ve got maybe a repossession down the street that’s on the market for 10 thousand pound less, then the reason why it’s on the market at 10 thousand pound less is probably because it’s a repossession.
-Probably because they’re trying to generate a lot of interesting.
+If you were to look at some comparables and you've got maybe a repossession down the street that's on the market for 10 thousand pounds less, then the reason why it's on the market at 10 thousand pounds less is probably that it's a repossession.
+Probably because they're trying to generate a lot of interest.

 It might not go for that price.
 It might go for higher or might go for slightly lower, but it gives you a bit of an idea in terms of why those comparables are going to be slightly different.

 Don't just take them at face value and just say, "Well, this is this price, and that's okay.
 It should be what it's worth."

 Do a little bit of research.
 Do a little bit of digging.
 Go and see the estate agents.
-Speak to the agents about why the vendor is looking to sell, how long it’s been on the market for.
+Speak to the agents about why the vendor is looking to sell, how long it's been on the market.

 Tools and Due Diligence

 Again, there are some tools I can show you to save time on market and things like that.